octaprog7/DS3231/README.md

 3. SDA
 4. SCL

-Upload micropython firmware to the NANO(ESP, etc) board, and then two files: main.py, ds3231maxim.py and folder sensor_pack.
+Upload MicroPython firmware to the NANO(ESP, etc) board, and then two files: main.py, ds3231maxim.py and folder sensor_pack.
 Then open main.py in your IDE and run it.

 # Warning